pygame-community/pygame-ce/docs/reST/ref/mouse.rst

    top-left corner of the primary monitor.
 The position might be negative or exceed the desktop bounds if multiple monitors are present.

-   .. note:: While :func:`pygame.mouse.get_pos` retrieves the position from the
+   .. warning:: Due to OS limitations it is impossible to retrieve the global mouse
-      last event pump, :func:`pygame.mouse.get_desktop_pos` queries the OS, which is slightly less efficient.
+      state on Wayland.
+The relative mouse position is returned instead.

    .. versionadded:: 2.5.2